Nightcordat25-00/NIGHTCORDAT25-00/README.md

-NOTE: I DO <b>NOT</b> COPY SKINS I USE RANDOM COLOR PALLETTES FOR COOLORS AND MAKE INSPO FOR N25 PONYS!
+ⓃⓄⓉⒺⓈ: I DO 𝗡𝗢𝗧 COPY SKINS I USE RANDOM COLOR PALLETTES FROM COOLORS AND MAKE INSPO FOR N25 PONYS!